docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 === "Using the PROXY Protocol"

-    **General**
+    !!! question "What is the PROXY protocol?"

         PROXY protocol is a network protocol for preserving a client’s IP address when the client’s TCP connection passes through a proxy.

-You can use a compatible proxy that supports PROXY protocol (NGINX, HAProxy, Traefik), a proxy that may already be the ingress in your cluster, to also accept and forward connections for DMS.
+        It is a common feature supported among reverse-proxy services (_NGINX, HAProxy, Traefik_), which you may already have handling ingress traffic for your cluster.

         ```mermaid
         flowchart LR
             A(External Mail Server) -->|Incoming connection| B
             subgraph cluster
             B("Ingress Acting as a Proxy") -->|PROXY protocol connection| C(DMS)
             end
         ```

-    !!! tip "For more information on the PROXY protocol, refer to [our dedicated docs page][docs-mailserver-behind-proxy] on the feature."
+        For more information on the PROXY protocol, refer to [our dedicated docs page][docs-mailserver-behind-proxy] on the topic.

-    **Advantages / Disadvantages**
+    !!! abstract "Advantages / Disadvantages"

-    - :+1: preserves the origin IP address of clients (_which is crucial for DNS related checks_);
+        - :heavy_check_mark: Preserves the origin IP address of clients (_which is crucial for DNS related checks_);
-    - :+1: aligns with a best practice for Kubernetes by using a dedicated ingress to route external traffic to the k8s cluster (_which additionally benefits from the flexibility of routing rules_); and
+        - :heavy_check_mark: Aligns with a best practice for Kubernetes by using a dedicated ingress, routing external traffic to the k8s cluster (_with the benefits of flexible routing rules_)
-    - :+1: avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).
+        - :heavy_check_mark: Avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).
-    - :point_right: requires a proxy (if you do not already have one, e.g. as an ingress, you will need to set up one)
-    - :-1: added complexity
+        - :heavy_multiplication_x: Introduces complexity by requiring:
+            - A reverse-proxy / ingress controller (_potentially extra setup_)
-        - on the manifest side: changing the DMS configured `Service`
+            - Kubernetes manifest changes for the DMS configured `Service`
-        - on DMS' side: changing the Postfix and Dovecot configuration
+            - DMS configuration changes for Postfix and Dovecot
-    - :-1: if you want to have cluster-internal traffic remain cluster-internal, you will need to "duplicate" the ports for Postfix and Dovecot to have ports that are PROXY-protocol enabled and ports that remain "normal"
+        - :heavy_multiplication_x: To keep support for direct connections to DMS services internally within cluster, service ports must be "duplicated" to offer an alternative port for connections using PROXY protocol.

     **Examples**